wp-plugins/like-button-plugin-for-wordpress/readme.txt

 == Changelog ==

+= Version 4.4.3.2 =

++ Bugfix: OpenGraph was not activated by default after the update

 = Version 4.4.3.1 =

 + New: Featured Image Option - Notice: all posts/pages before this update have the featured image option deactivated to prevent bugs or incompability